zafersn/WiFi-RC-Controller-With-Camera/README-EN.md

 Now we install the main file of the application;

-* 1. We are downloading our GitHub file in Raspberry pi terminal screen.<br>`git clone https://github.com/zafersn/Wi-Fi-Gstreamer-Server.git`
+* 1. We are downloading our GitHub file in Raspberry pi terminal screen.<br>`git clone https://github.com/zafersn/Wi-Fi-Gstreamer-Server.git`<br>

 * 2. Also with `ls` command with control that file.
-The file which we downloaded is shown as a `Wi-Fi-Gstreamer-Server` name.
+The file which we downloaded is shown as a `Wi-Fi-Gstreamer-Server` name.<br>

 * 3. Write `cd Wi-Fi-Gstreamer-Server` and enter in the file.
-You can see with `ls` command a `robotcontrolV1.pyc` named python application.
+You can see with `ls` command a `robotcontrolV1.pyc` named python application.<br>

 * 4. We need to move this file with `sudo cp robotcontrolV1.pyc /home/pi` command to our `/home/pi` directory.
 If you can't do this, application is not working correctly.<br><br><br>![Screen Shot](images/r5.png)<br><br>

 * 5. In case of skip that steps successfully, we give our first start on the Raspberry Pi manually.
-Because, this is useful for us to see working this application.
+Because, this is useful for us to see working this application.<br>

 * 6. Execute the application manually: execute the program with `sudo python robotcontrolV1.pyc` command in main terminal.
-If you are setting up until this step successfully, you must see `Client Baglantisi Bekleniyor...` print.
+If you are setting up until this step successfully, you must see `Client Baglantisi Bekleniyor...` print.<br>

-* 7. Last, you try to conncect from Android phone to Raspberry Pi via our application.
+* 7. Last, you try to conncect from Android phone to Raspberry Pi via our application.<br>

-* 8. If we are execute our Python code (`robotcontrolV1.pyc`) in Raspberry Pi manually, our phone's IP and port informations will appear in the screen when we connect from Android.
+* 8. If we are execute our Python code (`robotcontrolV1.pyc`) in Raspberry Pi manually, our phone's IP and port informations will appear in the screen when we connect from Android.<br>